aws-controllers-k8s/examples/casestudies/load-testing/README.md

 # Analyzing ACK Performance and Scalability

+**TL;DR:** This document presents a comprehensive analysis of the performance and scalability of AWS Controllers for Kubernetes (ACK) when deploying a large number of resources.
+The key finding is that despite initially taking over 2 hours to deploy 50K resources, increasing the `defaultMaxConcurrentSyncs` parameter reduced the deployment time to just 52 minutes.
+More importantly, deploying an additional 500 resources on top of the existing 50K resources took only 30 seconds, demonstrating ACK's efficient reconciliation process.

 ## Introduction

 This document presents a comprehensive analysis of the performance and scalability of AWS Controllers for Kubernetes (ACK) when deploying a large number of resources.
 The purpose of this study is to examine how ACK controllers handle the creation and management of 50K resources, including SNS topics and SQS queues.